-There may be times during the academic year when the observance of your faith requires you to be absent from the University at specific dates/times.
-This may conflict with the dates and times of examinations and/or other forms of summative module assessment.
-In cases such as these, the University will, wherever practicable, make alternative arrangements for you to complete the assessment or sit the examination.
+There may be times during examination periods when the observance of your faith requires you to be absent from the University at specific dates/times.
+This may conflict with the dates and times of examinations.
+In cases such as these the University will, wherever practicable, make alternative arrangements for you to sit the examination.
 You must apply for special arrangements to be made in these circumstances.

-If you need to make a request for alternative assessment arrangements on the grounds of religious observance, you should do so as soon as you become aware that your exam(s) or other assessment will be affected by your religious observance needs.
-Ideally this should be at least 4 weeks before the date of your exam.
+If you need to make a request for alternative assessment arrangements on the grounds of religious observance, you should do so as soon as you become aware that your exam(s) will be affected by your religious observance needs.
+This should be at least 3 weeks before the start of the affected exam period.

-- Download a Religious Observance Special Arrangements RE1 Form.
+- Download and complete electronically the Religious Observance Arrangements Form.

-In the case of examinations, you will be required to sign a Confidentiality Agreement and you will sit your exam along with other students for whom special arrangements have been made.
+Where it is possible to arrange for you to sit the examination at an alternative time you will be required to sign a Confidentiality Agreement and you will sit your exam along with other students for whom special arrangements have been made.

-In 2017 Ramadan takes place during the examination period.
-We want to support students who will be fasting, so we have ensured that there will be no evening examinations during the main May-June examination periods.
-We have also found some useful information on eating and staying well during Ramadan.
-Firstly there is the Ramadan Health Guide produced by Communities in Action and an advice guide produced by the NHS Choices.
-The City Chaplaincy team is also available for any questions you might have.
+In 2019 Ramadan takes place during the May examination period.
+In order to support students who will be fasting we have found some useful information on eating and staying well during Ramadan.
+The Ramadan Health Guide is produced by Communities in Action and the City Chaplaincy team is available for any questions you might have.